-PSYCH 300 Special Topic: Applied Psychology Discusses psychological issues relating to illnesses and well-being of people in the workplace.
+PSYCH 300 Applied Psychology Discusses psychological issues relating to illnesses and well-being of people in the workplace.
 Consideration will be given both to the theoretical models which have been developed and to the types of methodology used in their investigation.
 Emphasis is given to the interplay between science and practice.
 Prerequisite: 45 points at Stage II in Psychology and 15 points from STATS 100-125 PSYCH 303 Cognitive Science Provides an introduction to cognitive science and cognitive neuroscience.
 Topics covered include: visual and auditory perception, attention, memory, thinking and problem-solving.
 Participation in the laboratory component of this course is compulsory.

-Prerequisite: 45 points at Stage II Psychology and 15 points from STATS 101-125, 191 PSYCH 305 Human Neuroscience Covers material relating to the neural basis of cognitive processes, including perception, attention, memory and language.
-Students will be introduced to different methods of inferring mind-brain relations in normal and neurologically-impaired individuals, and different ways of conceptualising mind-brain relations, such as connectionism and modularism.
-Prerequisite: 45 points at Stage II Psychology and 15 points from STATS 101-125, 191, or 15 points from either PHYSIOL 220 or MEDSCI 20 PSYCH 306 Research Methods in Psychology Deals with principles and practices relevant to psychological research, including philosophy of science, research ethics, research design, measurement of dependent variables, describing and analysing data, and interpreting results.
+Prerequisite: 45 points at Stage II Psychology and 15 points from STATS 101-125 PSYCH 305 Human Neuroscience Covers material relating to the neural basis of cognitive processes, including perception, attention, memory and language.
+Students will be introduced to different methods of inferring mind-brain relations in normal and neurologicallyimpaired individuals, and different ways of conceptualising mind-brain relations, such as connectionism and modularism.
+Prerequisite: 45 points at Stage II in Psychology and 15 points from STATS 101-125, or MEDSCI 206 or PHYSIOL 220 PSYCH 306 Research Methods in Psychology Deals with principles and practices relevant to psychological research, including philosophy of science, research ethics, research design, measurement of dependent variables, describing and analyzing data, and interpreting results.
 Participation in the laboratory component of this course is compulsory.
-Prerequisite: 45 points at Stage II Psychology and 15 points from STATS 101-125, 191 PSYCH 313 Psychology of Communication Disorders Studies the links between psychological processes and communication disorders.
-Hearing and speech and language development will be covered.
-A range of communication disorders will be introduced.
-Psychosocial aspects of communication disorders including impact on self-esteem, health-related quality of life, peer/interpersonal relationships and educational and behavioural consequences of communication disorders in children will also be discussed.
-Prerequisite: 45 points at Stage II Psychology and 15 points from STATS 101-125, 191 PSYCH 317 Evolution, Behaviour and Cognition How does behaviour in non-human animals evolve?
+Prerequisite: 45 points at Stage II in Psychology and 15 points from STATS 101-125 PSYCH 313 Psychology of Communication Studies the links between psychological processes and communication difficulties.
+Hearing, speech, language and voice will be covered.
+A range of communication difficulties and communication differences will be introduced and the psychosocial aspects will be discussed, including impact on self-esteem, health-related quality of life, peer/interpersonal relationships and educational and behavioral consequences in children and adults.
+Prerequisite: 45 points at Stage II in Psychology and 15 points from STATS 100-125 PSYCH 317 Evolution, Behaviour and Cognition How does behaviour in non-human animals evolve?
 Do other animals have language?
 Do they have culture?
 Can human behaviour be explained in evolutionary terms?
 This course addresses these questions and the methods that can be used to answer them.
-Prerequisite: 45 points at Stage II Psychology and 15 points from STATS 101-125, 191, or 45 points at Stage II in Biological Sciences PSYCH 326 Life Span Development The development of people across the life span is studied.
+Prerequisite: 45 points at Stage II in Psychology and 15 points from STATS 101-125, 191, or 45 points at Stage II in Biological Sciences PSYCH 326 Life Span Development The development of people across the life span is studied.
 Describes key milestones in development and examines the causes and processes that produce stability and change in people's development over time.
 Topics discussed will include aspects of cognitive, social and physical development with consideration given to biological, societal and family influences.
 Attention will also be given to development within the New Zealand context.
-Prerequisite: 45 points at Stage II in Psychology and 15 points from STATS 101-125, 191 Restriction: PSYCH 316
+Prerequisite: 45 points at Stage II in Psychology and 15 points from STATS 101-125 Restriction: PSYCH 316